Is CBD Hemp Oil Safe? Does CBD Oil Have Any Side Effects?

 - Although pet owners report successfully using CBD on their animals, the biological differences between animals and humans make it an inconclusive practice that requires further study.

-- Most people don’t experience side effects from CBD, but those that do experience mild ones.
+- Most people don’t experience side effects from CBD.
+For those that do, the side effects are mild.

 - The only serious complication from CBD use could be an impact on fertility.

 - Always speak to a doctor before using any kind of supplement to help with a condition.
 An ideal doctor to speak to is one you feel comfortable with and who specializes in cannabis medicine.